 Inflammation is the first response of the immune system to infection or irritation.
 Without inflammation, we won’t be able to survive in a hostile world infested with dangerous microorganisms.
 In fact, people whose capacity for inflammation is suppressed (by drugs or due to immune system malfunction) could develop life-threatening infection even from ordinarily innocuous microorganisms.
 Inflammation involves a number of responses aimed at destroying or at least slowing down invading pathogens.

-Inflammation is characterized by a number of phenomena, including increase in local blood flow, migration and activation of the immune cells in the affected area, release of large amounts of free radicals, destruction of normal tissue, deposit of scar tissue and so-forth.
+Inflammation is characterized by a number of phenomena, including the increase in local blood flow, migration and activation of the immune cells in the affected area, the release of large amounts of free radicals, destruction of normal tissue, the deposit of scar tissue and so forth.

 aging, chronic inflammation creates a vicious cycle.
 The aging process tends to increase the level of chronic inflammation and that, in turn, accelerates aging.

 Click the photo below to see Sunshine Botanicals Calming Collection for solutions to inflammation!